Here’s our best types of bookcases guide including different designs, frame material ideas and tips on how to choose a perfect bookcase for your home.

 Corner

-If you’re a bit lacking for space and you don’t really have a lot of elbow room to work with, a corner bookcase is something that can really work for you.
-On top of its contemporary design, it’s a bookcase design that also has a bit more structural integrity compared to the others.
+If you’re a bit lacking in space and you don’t really have a lot of elbow room to work with, a corner bookcase is something that can really work for you.
+On top of its contemporary design, it’s a bookcase design with a bit more structural integrity than the others.

 Corner bookcases are perfect for when you have to store stuff somewhere that doesn’t necessarily have a designated space in your home.
 Empty corner spaces don’t always have to end up looking bare and bland when you have corner bookcases around.

-These types of shelves are open and multipurpose so if you’re ever in need of some extra vertical storage, this is definitely the way to go.
-It easily conforms to any design so you don’t necessarily need them custom built for you and like previously mentioned, they only take up vertical space.
+These types of shelves are open and multipurpose, so if you ever need some extra vertical storage, this is the way to go.
+It easily conforms to any design so you don’t necessarily need them custom built for you, and like previously mentioned, they only take up vertical space.

 Leaning